 Da’Quarius woke up at ten in the morning.
 He didn’t know where Helen and Rose were.
-They were usually up around six, and they’d spend the better part of the morning trying to goad him out of bed.
+They were usually up around six, and they normally spent the better part of the morning trying to goad him out of bed.
 This morning, however, they were nowhere to be found.

 “Helen didn’t tell you?”
 Paulie asked.

 “She didn’t tell me shit,” Da’Quarius answered.
-“I woke up an’ nobody is home!”
+“I woke up an’ nobody’s home!”

 “She’s fine,” Paulie said.
 “Turned out she was just passing a stone.
 They are going to keep her until tomorrow to be safe.
 Helen will be home sometime today.”

-“Sometimes your body makes stones, and you have to pass them,” Paulie said.
+“Sometimes your body makes stones, and you have to pass them,” Paulie replied.

 “From where?”
 Da’Quarius asked.